PascalNoisette/leanote/README.md

 ## Markdown fork

-Replacement of backend database with plain text files.
+Replacement of backend database with markdown files organised in a  way to be compatible with mkdocs https://squidfunk.github.io/mkdocs-material/.

 This is a fork of https://github.com/leanote/leanote/ - Under GPL v2 and https://github.com/jim3ma/docker-leanote.git - Under Apache License Version 2.0
 The next two chapter are a backup of original readme of their respective project